zo0o0ot/speaker-page/content/slides/getting-net-interactive/index.md

 - Big initial download and setup
 - Initial output is mostly limited to debugging and print statements
-- Hard to share results of code
+- Hard to share results of analysis steps

 ![sad-dog](images/sadDog.png)